ofiwg/ofi-guide/OFIGuide.md

 ## Completion services

 OFI exports asynchronous interfaces.
 Completion services are used to report the results of submitted operations.
-Completions may be reported using event queues, which provide details about the operation that completed.
+Completions may be reported using the cleverly named completions queues, which provide details about the operation that completed.
 Or, completions may be reported using lower-impact counters that simply return the number of operations that have completed.

+Completion services are designed with high-performance, low-latency in mind.
+The calls map directly into the providers, and data structures are defined to minimize memory writes and cache impact.

 ## Data transfer services